geekodour/o/content/personal_lists/quotes.md

 -   Humans don't have direct access to reality, we view reality [via our cultures](https://www.youtube.com/watch?v=LWiM-LuRe6w).
 Social media as of 2023 by curation of content has created an illusion that some people confuse with reality.
 -   I speak only of myself since I do not wish to convince, I have no right to drag others into my river, I oblige no one to follow me and everybody practices his art in his own way. - Dada Manifesto 1918
 -   lack of regret is hell of a drug
+-   Paying attention vs Being aware
+    -   Paying attention: Pointing the light of your consciousness at an object like a laser.
+    -   Being aware: Having it illuminate the whole room equally like a candle.
 -   You will rarely get more than what you're willing to ask for.
 By not risking a rejection, you reject yourself before anyone else can.
 -   We live what?
 75-85 years?
 I don't want to retire at 60 only to go to the hospital for the last 10-15 years of my life, some redditor
 -   The most important thing is the ability to survive until you get lucky